AnantshreeChandola/-YATRIK-Intelligent-Tourist-Guide-System-for-Uttarakhand/README.md

 2- Data Modelling on the dataset using python and data science libraries(Numpy, Pandas, Matplotlib.pyplot, json).

-3- Division of places among clusters based on scores, by making use of Machine learning(K-Means Algorithm, sklearn.cluster, sklearn.decomposition)
+3- Division of places among clusters based on scores, by making use of Machine learning(Optimized K-Means Algorithm using elbow method, sklearn.cluster, sklearn.decomposition)

 4- Defined similarities among all the places by using Cosine-Similarity model(Content-Based Filtering) to give recommendations based on previous visits.